 - The annual general meeting

 - Participate in Abbeyfield Canada working groups

 During the twelve-month license period, provisional societies must:

-- Pay an initiation fee of three hundred dollars ($300) and, in subsequent years, an annual membership fee of one hundred dollars ($100) until the House is open for occupancy;
+- Pay an initiation fee of four hundred dollars ($400) and, in subsequent years, an annual membership fee of one hundred dollars ($100) until the House is open for occupancy

 Thanks in large part to the extraordinary volunteers in each community who believe in the Abbeyfield concept and who are dedicated to ensuring that seniors live quality lives, Abbeyfield is growing here in Canada and internationally.
 Their contribution is immeasurable, but their commitment makes every Abbeyfield home a success story, founded on care and compassion and infused with a joy for life.
-The 800 Abbeyfields that exist today in Canada, Australia, Belgium, New Zealand, South Africa and the United Kingdom, is a reflection of that community spirit.
+The 1000+ Abbeyfield Houses that exist today in Canada, Australia, Belgium, New Zealand, South Africa, and the United Kingdom, is a reflection of that community spirit.

 To learn more, contact us at [email protected] or at 613-237-0713.